frt03/frt03.github.io/_pages/about.md

 ---

-I am a master's student in Technology Management for Innovation at The University of Tokyo, working on Deep Reinforcement Learning.
+I am a Ph.D. student in Technology Management for Innovation at The University of Tokyo, working on Deep Reinforcement Learning.
 I am advised by [Yutaka Matsuo](http://ymatsuo.com/) and mentored by [Shixiang Shane Gu](https://sites.google.com/view/gugurus/home).
+I was also recieved BEng and MEng at The University of Tokyo.

 My research interest has focused on data-driven control towards real-world application, and the nature of environments in deep reinforcement learning.